Hometown: Brandon, MS

-Way to spend a day off: Binge watching my favorite series, One Tree Hill, with coffee and my closest friends makes the perfect days off.
+Way to spend a day off: Binge watching my favorite movies

 What is your hometown like?
 Brandon, MS is a vastly expanding city.
-When we moved here there were four major roads, about six stoplights and a Walgreens.
+We moved here to only four major roads, six stoplights and a Walgreens.
 My town is now home to the expanding Dogwood Festival mall and one of the highest ranking 6A sports programs in the state.
-I remember being thankful to finally have a Walmart a sixteen years later, the growth is mind-blowing.
+I remember being thankful to finally have a Walmart.
+Sixteen years later, the growth is mind-blowing.

 What were you like when you were a child?
-I was talkative and inquisitive and could hold a full conversation by 14 months.
+I was talkative and inquisitive, but also quite friendly.
+I could hold a full conversation by 14 months.
 I’ve heard so many stories about myself shocking adults by being able to read, dress myself, and hold adult conversations so young.
-I think I was mostly known for memorizing an entire book called “Buscuit Goes to School” a week after I started Pre-K at 4 years old.
+I think I was mostly known for my memorizing full song lyrics and telling jokes that I had learned from my grandpa.

 Who is the most influential person in your life?
-My mother is the most influential person in my life because she bounced back so quickly from the cards life dealt her with my father’s war injuries, including his Post Traumatic Stress Disorder.
-She raised me as a single mother while completing her doctoral degree and opening a business simultaneously; Dr. Addison-Ross is my hero.
+My mother bounced back so quickly from the cards life served her with my father’s disability and raised me as a single mother while completing her doctoral degree and opening a business simultaneously.
+Dr. Addison-Ross is my hero.

 What is the one thing about you that people you meet may not immediately realize?
 I am very easy-going.
 I stay quite organized but I love a good night of laughter with my friends.
 I think people always see the girl that is “about her business” but my closest of friends know that I love a good break from seriousness.

 Describe one defining moment in your own life, other than winning your local title: Receiving my Freedom Alliance scholarship gave me a sense of notability.
 I felt that my hard work in high school was finally rewarded in a way that helped me to give my parents relief.
-Also, for once, my father’s war injuries were not only being recognized, but also compensated.
-I was awarded this scholarship because I am a dependent of a soldier with an invisible injury, PTSD.
+Also, for once, my father’s disability was not only being recognized, but also compensated.

 What is one important thing you have learned from being in the Miss America Program?
 Individuality and confidence are the most important tools a girl can carry with her.
 It is so easy in everyday life for females to feel the need to compare themselves to the next person but this program has taught me that our talents, style, and personal accomplishments distinguish us and give us a reason not to feel the need to fit in, but to stand out as much as possible.
 The end goal of competition is to show why our particular individuality makes us special.
 This, in itself, brings such confidence.